I’m a Medic is an online public engagement event that gets healthcare professionals talking to school students.

 How much time will it take?

 Most participants say they spend around 2 hours a day on the event; 1 hour on live chats and another hour answering students’ questions, which can be during the evening, outside of the work day.
+If you are taking part as a team, you can share the live chats and questions to suit your schedules.

 If you want to take part but are unsure about the time commitment involved get in touch with firstname.lastname@example.org for more information or to discuss entering as a team.